Xenon hexafluoride

 Xenon hexafluoride is a noble gas compound with the formula XeF6.
-It is one of the three binary fluorides of xenon, the other two being XeF2 and XeF4.
-All known are exergonic and stable at normal temperatures.
+It is one of the three binary fluorides of xenon that have been studied experimentally, the other two being XeF2 and XeF4.
+All of them are exergonic and stable at normal temperatures.
 XeF6 is the strongest fluorinating agent of the series.
 It is a colorless solid that readily sublimes into intensely yellow vapors.

 Preparation

 Xenon hexafluoride can be prepared by heating of XeF2 at about 300 °C under 6 MPa (60 atmospheres) of fluorine.
 With NiF_{2} as catalyst, however, this reaction can proceed at 120 °C even in xenon-fluorine molar ratios as low as 1:5.

 Structure

 The structure of XeF6 required several years to establish in contrast to the cases of XeF_{2} and XeF_{4}.
 In the gas phase the compound is monomeric.
 VSEPR theory predicts that due to the presence of six fluoride ligands and one lone pair of electrons the structure lacks perfect octahedral symmetry, and indeed electron diffraction combined with high-level calculations indicate that the compound's point group is C3v.
 It is a fluxional molecule.
 Oh is only insignificantly higher, indicating that the minimum on the energy surface is very shallow.